rharp/DrupalGovCon2018/apps/v2/README.md

  ## How Was This Version Created

  ### 1. Install Axios and React Router Dom
+ **Note:** These commands will need to be run in the root directory.

     npm install --save axios react-router-dom
   * **Axios:** allows us to make our http requests from react to interact with our drupal api.
   * **React Router Dom:** allows for us to link to other components